 1- 18″ straw wreath (leave it wrapped in the plastic)

-5-6 skeins of Lion Brand Hometown USA Los Angeles Tan Yarn (use this for reference, but I found the cheapest pricing at Walmart, but can also be found on sale at JoAnn Fabrics)
+5-6 skeins of Lion Brand Hometown USA Los Angeles Tan Yarn (you can also check for price comparisons HERE)

 Large Clover Pom-Pom Maker (we are using the blue one)- be sure to check here for a price comparison